NickCarneiro/remtail/README.md

 Specify an alternate ssh config with -s.

-If you want to live dangerously, you can throw your passwords in a json credentials file (~/.remtail.json).
+If you do not want to authenticate with a public key, you can include your password in your ssh config file.

-*WARNING: This is deprecated and will be removed in version 1.0.*

-    [
-      {
-        "hostname": "trillworks.com",
-        "port": 22,
-        "user": "buzz",
-        "password": "hunter2"
-      },
-      {
-        "hostname": "globcong.com",
-        "user": "woody",
-        "privateKey": "/Users/woody/.ssh/id_rsa"
-      }
-    ]

-Specify an alternate credentials file path with -c.
+Notice the # sign at the beginning of the line.

+    Host trillworks
+        HostName trillworks.com
+        User burt
+        #Password hunter2

+This is generally considered a bad idea.

 # development